BIOF309/group-project-ajk/slides.md

-% Name
-% Title
+% Alexander Kim
+% NCHS Leading Causes of Death in US from 1999-2016
-% Date
+% 12 December 2018

 # Slide 1

-Text

 # Slide 2